axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 We now have access to the **second flag**.

-Awesome !
+Awesome!
 I hope you enjoyed it, I know I did :)